Surname-Oriented Antique Bottle Collecting

 ADVERTISEMENT

 Here is a list of just some of the many types of bottles which can be found that commonly carry a surname (typically, the company name, usually derived from the owner, operator or manager) .
+The name may be embossed in raised lettering on the front, sides, or base of a container.

 1) Dairies (milk bottles).
 This is a huge field, with thousands of obscure dairies that once operated across the US.
 Most of these types of bottles date (in general) from the 1910s to the 1950s.

-3) Soda manufacturers (soda, root beer, mineral water, tonic water bottles)
+3) Soda manufacturers (soda, root beer, mineral water, tonic water bottles).

-4) Spirits manufacturers/distillers (whiskey, gin, tequila, vodka, vermouth and other liquor bottles)
+4) Spirits manufacturers/distillers (whiskey, gin, tequila, vodka, vermouth and other liquor bottles).

-5) Chemical companies (chlorine bleach, hydrogen peroxide, ammonia, alcohol, cleaning agents, acids, bluing, fertilizers, farm products, and other chemical bottles)
+5) Chemical companies (chlorine bleach, hydrogen peroxide, ammonia, alcohol, cleaning agents, acids, bluing, fertilizers, farm products, and other chemical bottles).

 6) Druggists/Pharmacies (drug, prescription bottles).
-There were tens of thousands of druggists located in towns and cities across the US that had their own personalized bottles manufactured for them (many of them are called “slug plate” bottles) to use for customer prescriptions.
+There were tens of thousands of druggists located in towns and cities across the US that had their own customized bottles manufactured for them (many of them are called “slug plate” bottles) to use for customer prescriptions.
 The heyday for this type of embossed bottle would be circa 1875-1920.
 Many of those kinds of bottles were produced by Whitall Tatum & Company with base marks “W T & Co” and later “W T Co”.

 8) Food products manufacturers/distributors (food containers of a very wide range of types).

-9) Pickle and condiment manufacturing/ distributing companies (containers for pickles, olives, chutney, chow chow, ketchup, vinegar, pepper sauces, relishes, etc).
+9) Pickle and condiment manufacturing/ distributing companies (containers for pickles, olives, chutney, chow chow, ketchup, vinegar, pepper sauces, relishes, etc.).

 10) Ink and shoe polish manufacturers. (many types, sizes, designs of shoe dressing, stove blacking, ink, glue and related product bottles).

-11) Bitters manufacturers (bitters bottles)
+11) Bitters manufacturers (bitters bottles).

-12) Coffee distributors (coffee jars)
+12) Coffee distributors (coffee jars).

 Probably the most common embossed names found on antique and vintage glass bottles would be SMITH, JONES, WILLIAMS, THOMAS, JOHNSON, BROWN, ADAMS, MILLER, and others of that genre.
 The less common the surname, the harder it may be to find unusual examples or variants of bottles.

-Some surnames are not that common to begin with, but are frequently found in “the bottle world” simply because the companies were so successful.
+Some surnames are not that common to begin with, but are frequently found in “the bottle collecting world” simply because the companies were so successful.
 “WHITTEMORE” comes to mind, a prolific manufacturer of shoe polish.
 “HOSTETTER” is another, as shown by the bitters bottle shown on this page.

 Kutnow's Powder old aqua glass bottle - London, England